 Nutrition, Alzheimer's and Dementia - Now is the time to Take Control!

-Although this site was created to offer guidelines for the mitagation of Alzheimer's Disease (AD) and dementia, it is simultaneously meant as a guide for vastly better general health.
+Although this site was created to offer guidelines for the mitigation of Alzheimer's Disease (AD) and dementia, it is simultaneously meant as a guide for vastly better general health.

 Unprecedented research is confirming that many ailments and conditions in humans are food and environment related.
 There is an enormous and growing amount of evidence that brain function and health are closely tied to our diet.
 Also of importance is our lifestyle, including exercise and other activities.
 Some of the evidence is outlined on this site.

-While age is the # 1 risk factor for developing dementia, there is growing evidence that the strong association with increasing age can at least be partially explained by a lifetime course of cumulative exposure to different risk factors.
-Thus the treatment, mitigation and even possble delayed onset of Alzheimer's Disease (AD), the most common type of dementia, involves a multi-disciplinary approach, including among others things, early recognition, genetic testing, emotional and physical support, control of environment, activities and medications.
-Recent research has taught us that nutrition is an important and often overlooked component of AD /dementia care.
+While age is the # 1 risk factor for developing dementia, there is growing evidence that the strong association with increasing age can at least be partially explained by a lifetime of cumulative exposure to different risk factors.
+Thus, the treatment, mitigation and even possible delayed onset of Alzheimer's Disease (AD), the most common type of dementia, involves a multi-disciplinary approach, including among other things, early recognition, genetic testing, emotional and physical support, control of environment, activities and medications.
+Recent research revealed that nutrition is an important and often overlooked component of AD /dementia care.

 Compelling evidence from laboratories all over the world indicates that we are eating too much food, especially harmful foods.
 The so-called "Western diet" is the biggest killer in the world, and more and more countries are adopting it.
 It is known that certain areas of the brain, such as the hippocampus and parietal cortex, are vulnerable to a poor diet.
 These are the same areas affected in AD

 It is also widely believed that inflammation is a major contributory factor to AD and other illnesses.
-Thus anti-inflammatory foods and supplements are critical components
+Anti-inflammatory foods and supplements are critical components

 of healthy living.